 No other news organization has given its readers and workers the ability to get this involved or the power to hold them this accountable.
 So it makes sense you have questions.
-May you just want to know why we do it this way.
-Well, we’ve listed answers to the questions we hear most often, but if you don’t see yours here, just drop us a note in the comments or contact Jessica Goldbourn, our Director of Membership, at firstname.lastname@example.org
+Well, we’ve listed answers to the ones we hear most often, but if you have more, contact Jessica Goldbourn, our Director of Membership, at email@example.com

 Woohoo!
 The Devil Strip is the nation’s first local news co-op!